csells/fibscli/README.md

 # UI TODO
 - clicking on an off piece should work
+- log remaining bugs (and remove TODOs from this README)
 - allow users to provide feedback
 - publish to github.io
-- implement the forced moves rule (instead of just removing moves that aren't available as you go)
+- implement the forced moves rules (according to https://www.bkgm.com/rules.html)
 - move a hit piece *after* it's been hit
 - draw moving pieces on top of other pieces
 - don't show the label while it's moving